0cjs/sedoc/8bit/msx/address-decoding.md

-Though the hardware is described below, the MSX standard strongly suggests using BIOS routines to change page and slot mappings, do cross-slot calls, etc. See [MSX-ROM](rom.md) for details on the BIOS/BASIC memory map and memory handling routines.
+Though the hardware is described below, the MSX standard strongly suggests using BIOS routines to change page and slot mappings, do cross-slot calls, etc. See [MSX-ROM](rom.md) for details on the BIOS/BASIC memory map, memory handling routines, and a description of slot descriptor bytes.

 ### Address Space Pages